Here are 10 of the best things to do in Dubrovnik, one of Croatia’s most famous and beautiful coastal cities.

 How To Get There: The trail begins in the forest near the Cable Car station.
 Ask the staff for directions or use Google Maps.

-5. Drink Rakija
+5. Try the local Rakija

 Most countries in the world have their own special alcohol that the locals make, drink, and cherish.